Critique Services

 4. Any relevant information regarding the status and history of this project, and

-5. The first page (if PB) or first 10 pages (if MG/YA) of the manuscript, so I can assess compatibility
+5. The first page of your picture book so I can assess compatibility

 DO NOT send me your manuscript at this point.